microsoft/Trace/README.md

     }
 ]
 ```
-You switch between different LLM models by changing the `model` field in this configuration file.
+You can switch between different LLM models by changing the `model` field in this configuration file.
+Note AutoGen by default will use the first model available in this config file.

 You can also set an `os.environ` variable `OAI_CONFIG_LIST` to point to the location of this file or directly set a JSON string as the value of this variable.